-A copy of the draft quarterly report, including sampling details and supporting analytical data, sample chains of custody, completed Laboratory Analysis QA/QC Certification Forms, Field Data Sheets (for monitoring well sampling, surface water sampling, and domestic well sampling), and a site map of groundwater elevations and possibly isopleths of results, is due to CRRA for review a minimum of ten (10) working days before the final report is due to the CTDEP.
+A copy of the draft quarterly report, including sampling details and supporting analytical data, sample chains of custody, completed Laboratory Analysis QA/QC Certification Forms, Field Data Sheets (for monitoring well sampling, surface water sampling, and domestic well sampling), and a site map of groundwater elevations and possibly isopleths of results, is due to CRRA for review a minimum of fourteen (14) calendar days before the final report is due to the CTDEP.
 CRRA shall also be allowed sufficient time to review any other reports or forms prior to submittal to CTDEP.

 Finalized quarterly reports are to be printed by the Consultant on double-sided pages.
 The report distribution and addresses will be provided.
-Six (6) finalized copies of each report are required to be generated by the Consultant.
+Six (6) finalized copies of each report plus one electronic copy (PDF format) are required to be generated by the Consultant.
 Consultant is responsible for mailing reports directly.